jkCXf9X4/ssp4sim/tests/README.md

 After an FMU reaches `fmi2Error` or `fmi2Fatal`, cleanup frees the instance without calling `fmi2Terminate` so logs keep the original step failure as the root cause.

+## Reference Fixtures

+Reference SSP fixtures under `tests/reference_ssp/` may contain a nested Git repository and generated `build/` content.
+Do not edit generated outputs unless the task is explicitly about fixture generation or expected reference data.
+When editing this tree, follow `tests/reference_ssp/AGENTS.md`.

+Use focused Catch2 tests, focused pytest tests, or one reference SSP simulation as the smallest validation that proves a change before running broader suites.